 Part of Pokémon’s staying power has been its lasting appeal to both children and adults.
 While the primary audience of the franchise will always be kids, The Pokémon Company has carefully trafficked in nostalgia dating back as early as 2004, when it re-made the original Game Boy games in the style of the then-current third generation of games.
 Remakes have since become a major feature of the Pokémon video game franchise—a remake of the fourth generation of games was just announced last week as part of this year’s 25th anniversary celebration.

-Unsurprisingly, the vast age range of fans leads to some tension in the Pokémon community, succinctly encapsulated by this surreal moment from the rapper Post Malone’s virtual Pokémon concert:
+Unsurprisingly, the vast age range of fans leads to some tension in the Pokémon community, succinctly encapsulated by a surreal moment from the rapper Post Malone’s virtual Pokémon concert where he sings "it was just the sex though, the sex though" as the legendary Pokémon Lugia flies by.

 I’m saying that, of course, because I like Pokémon cards, and while vegetarian and vegan options are proliferating in chain restaurants across the country, McDonald’s does not have any non-meat options for Happy Meals.
 The best they can do is a bag of apple slices.